 - “These three sources together could raise an annual fund of around $250 billion a year during 1995-2000, seemingly ambitious, but still only around 1% of global GDP.
 Can humanity do less than this for its collective survival when it has been willing until recently to spend more than 4% of global GDP on the military arsenal.”

 Twelve years later the drive to enact UN taxation continues unabated.
 Kincaid quotes UN Secretary General Kofi Annan at a February 28 – March 1, 2006 Paris Conference on Innovative Development: “Financing Mechanisms saying “Innovative sources of financing…are meant to generate even more money for development and to channel resources more effectively.”
 Jose Antonio Ocampo, UN Under-Secretary General for Economic and Social Affairs, is more revealing.
-Ocampo declared that the
+Ocampo declared that the WORLD ECONOMIC AND SOCIAL SURVEY 2005 determined the best revenue generators would be a tax on carbon emissions and a tax on financial transactions.
+A group to consider “solidarity levies” was spawned by the Paris Conference.

 Americans who care about our country’s sovereignty have reason for concern about such schemes.
 Only a sovereign state has the power to tax.
 We may be a member of the UN Security Council but we are merely one of many United Nations members.
 We have no voting strength proportionate to our paying 22% of the UN budget.
 Our position is continually undermined by countries such as Iran, China, Venezuela and Cuba.
 The United Nations may have no legitimate power to tax but that does not mean it and allied countries could not try.
 A left-leaning administration and Congress could become complicit with the UN attempt.

 Particularly troubling from a practical standpoint is the long-demonstrated UN lack of fiscal accountability.
-Here’s an excerpt from the April 27, 2006 prepared testimony by David M. Walker, Comptroller General of the United States, on
+Here’s an excerpt from the April 27, 2006 prepared testimony by David M. Walker, Comptroller General of the United States, on United Nations: Internal Oversight and Procurement Controls and Processes Need Strengthening presented to the House Committee on International Relations:

 “UN funds are vulnerable to fraud, waste, abuse, and mismanagement because of weaknesses in the UN’s control environment for procurement, as well as in key procurement processes.
 The UN lacks an effective organizational structure for managing procurement, has not demonstrated a commitment to improving its procurement workforce, and has not adopted specific ethics guidance.
 While the UN Department of Management is responsible for UN procurement, field procurement staff are supervised by the UN Department of Peacekeeping Operations, which lacks the expertise and capacity to manage field procurement.
 Also, the UN has not established procurement training requirements or a career path, and has yet to adopt new ethics guidance for procurement staff, despite long-standing General Assembly mandates.
 In addition, the UN has not established an independent process to consider vendor protests despite a 1994 recommendation by a high-level panel to do so as soon as possible.
 Further, the UN does not consistently implement its process for helping to ensure it conducts business with qualified vendors.”